Table of Contents

 Sickle cell anemia is hereditary hemolytic anemia based on a point mutation.
 Erythrocytes contain sickle cell hemoglobin (Hb-S) instead of the normal hemoglobin.

 Epidemiology of Sickle Cell Anemia

 Sickle cell anemia is a condition exclusively found in African Americans and dark-skinned individuals.

 Etiology and Pathogenesis of Sickle Cell Anemia

 As a result of a base replacement in the DNA-code (thymine instead of adenine), an exchange of an amino acid at position 6 of the ß-chain of the hemoglobin occurs.
 Genetically, this is a point mutation.
-This results in crystallization of the altered hemoglobin in the erythrocytes.
+This results in the crystallization of the altered hemoglobin in the erythrocytes.
 If the partial pressure of oxygen decreases, the erythrocytes assume a characteristic, sickle-shaped form.
 This leads to micro-embolisms and infarctions.

-The severity of the disease depends on the rate of sickle cell hemoglobin in the erythrocytes.
+The severity of the disease depends on the rate of Hb-S in the erythrocytes.
 This rate is determined by the hereditary disposition and the inheritance model.
-While heterozygosity leads to Hb-S-values of less than 50 %, the rate of Hb-S at homozygosity is ca. 70-99 %.
+While heterozygosity leads to Hb-S values of less than 50%, homozygosity results in Hb-S values of approx. 70–99%.

 - Point mutation in the b-globin gene causing glutamate-valine substitution at amino acid 6 (Hb-S).

 - Autosomal recessive inheritance